 Type: Walkthrough Museum

 Walt Disney Presents is a small museum celebrating Walt Disney.
 The exhibits are attached to the building that rotates (on a long-term, not daily, schedule) between showing movie previews and the short film about Walt Disney, One Man's Dream.
 The museum contains some great artifacts and anecdotes about Walt Disney and the development of the Disney parks.
 It's definitely worth a visit during any trip to Hollywood Studios.

 The Rest of the Rides At Hollywood Studios

 Alien Swirling Saucers

 Height: 32in / 82in

-This ride is the same ride system as Mater's Junkyard Jamboree in Disney California Adventure Park, so we're familiar at least with the mechanics of it.
+This ride is the same ride system as Mater's Junkyard Jamboree in Disney California Adventure Park, though we enjoyed Mater much more.
 It's sort of a teacups-light system where you'll be weaving around the platform but not whipping around with the same force at the teacups.
-Besides being a new ride, nothing really attracts us to this one.

 Riding It: Alien Swirling Saucers is the least popular of the three Toy Story Land rides, thought it sometimes has a wait longer than Toy Story Mania.
-We probably wouldn't waste a Fastpass+ slot on it, just head there early or suffer through a 30-minute wait at some point in the day.
+Don’t waste a FastPass+ slot on it unless you can’t get Slinky Dog Dash, Toy Story Mania, or Rock ‘n’ Roller Coaster instead, just head there early or suffer through a 40-minute wait at some point in the day.